Sorry, this page is not complete and is under construction.

 • For Distracted Driving laws, a statewide hands-free law with no loopholes that allows typing data into hand-held devices, while driving, for Navigation or Music Apps

-• For Speed Limit laws, a ban on the use of the 85th Percentile Rule for setting speed limits
+• For Speed Limit laws, a ban on the use of the 85th Percentile Rule for setting speed limits and a transition to a safer method of using USLIMITS2.

 • For Speed Limit laws, using national peer-reviewed data on the (reduced) effectiveness of seat belts and/or airbags if speed limits are increased and its effect on public safety